frankshearar/Home/NuGet-Errors-and-Warnings.md

 3. Per Package NuGet warning can be suppressed by the developer from Project properties and/or csproj file.
 4. NuGet warnings should follow warning-levels defined in Project just like any other warnings in the project.

+## Who is the customer?
+All developers who use NuGet using PackageReference. .NET Core, .NET Standard and other projects (opted-in to use PackageReference).

+## Evidence
+As stated in the problem.

+## Solution
+* All the NuGet warnings will be coded.
+List of all the numbered warnings can be found here - [Restore errors and warnings](https://github.com/NuGet/Home/wiki/Restore-errors-and-warnings)
+* These errors and warnings will be written into the assets file so that msbuild can output these errors appropriately.

+### Warning Properties
+NuGet supports 3 warning properties in PackageReference based projects at project wide level -
+* `TreatWarningsAsErrors` - Treat all NuGet warnings as errors - `<TreatWarningsAsErrors>true</TreatWarningsAsErrors>`
+* `WarningsAsErrors` - Treat specific warnings as errors - `<WarningsAsErrors>NU1605</WarningsAsErrors>`
+* `NoWarn` - Hide Specific warnings - `<NoWarn>NU1701</NoWarn>`

+NuGet also supports 1 warning property at package reference level -
+* `NoWarn` - Hide Specific warnings - `<PackageReference Include="NuGet.Versioning" Version=4.6.9 NoWarn="NU1603">`

+The Warning properties are represented in memory using the [WarningProperties](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/WarningProperties.cs). `ProjectRestoreMetadata` contains an instance of warning properties for the project [here](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/ProjectRestoreMetadata.cs#L112).
+The package specific `NoWarn` properties are represented using [PackageSpecificWarningProperties](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/Logging/PackageSpecificWarningProperties.cs).

+The cumulative warning properties are stored in [WarningPropertiesCollection](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/Logging/WarningPropertiesCollection.cs).
+During restore the warning properties collection is instantiated in `RestoreCollectorLogger` [here](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Commands/RestoreCommand/Logging/RestoreCollectorLogger.cs#L65).

+### Restore Collector Logger
+`RestoreCollector`

+## Appendix
+### User Scenarios

 **Scenario-1:** A NuGet warning can be overridden as errors, by the developer from Project properties and/or csproj file
 1. User creates a new project that references `NuGet.Packaging 3.5.0` that references `NuGet.Versioning 3.5.0`
 2. User now another package dependency `NuGet.Commands 4.0.0` that has dependency to `NuGet.Versioning 4.0.0` as shown in the dependency tree: